ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

   Cortex-A78C CPU.
 This needs to be enabled for revisions r0p1 and r0p2.
   This erratum is still open.

+- ``ERRATA_A78C_3888019``: This applies erratum 3888019 workaround to
+   Cortex-A78C CPU.
+This needs to be enabled for revisions r0p0, r0p1, r0p2 of the CPU.
+It is still open.

 For Cortex-X1 CPU, the following errata build flags are defined:

 - ``ERRATA_X1_1821534`` : This applies errata 1821534 workaround to Cortex-X1